 Upon separation from the District in good standing after five or more years of employment, professional employees will be paid at the rate of \$45 per day for unused sick leave and support staff will be paid at the rate of \$30 per day for unused sick leave, accumulated subject to all applicable taxes and other required deductions.
 This provision will not apply to employees who are separated from employment for misconduct or violations of District Policies or rules or who are otherwise not in good standing with the District.
 Payment for unused sick leave is subject to Board approval.
 Absences of more than one hour through four hours shall be counted as a half day of sick leave.
 Sick leave may be used for:

 - An employee's own illness, injury, or incapacity.
 (FMLA leave requirements may apply.) - The illness, injury, or incapacity of an employee's immediate family member or the death of an employee's immediate family member should an employee need more than 3 days bereavement leave.
-(FMLA leave requirements may apply.) - Sick leave cannot be applied to the period of leave an employee receives Workers' Compensation benefits for time off due to work-related injuries/illnesses. - The illness, injury, or incapacity of an individual who is not an employee's immediate family member, upon approval by the Assistant Superintendent of Operations.
+(FMLA leave requirements may apply.) - To care for the employee's stepchild if the employee is primarily responsible for furnishing the care and nurture of the child. - Sick leave cannot be applied to the period of leave an employee receives Workers' Compensation benefits for time off due to work-related injuries/illnesses. - The illness, injury, or incapacity of an individual who is not an employee's immediate family member, upon approval by the Assistant Superintendent of Operations.